tamerkaraca/linux-ai-setup-script/README.md

 - Within sub-menus, typing `0` returns to the previous screen.
 Prompts default to the safest option if you simply press `Enter`.

 ### Usage Details & Tips
 - **API keys:** SuperGemini/SuperQwen/SuperClaude installers request Gemini, Anthropic, OpenAI, and related provider keys.
 GLM configuration requires a key from https://z.ai/model-api.
-GitHub Copilot CLI flows follow https://github.com/github/copilot-cli (`npm install -g @githubnext/github-copilot-cli`, `github-copilot-cli auth login`, `github-copilot-cli auth activate`, and `eval "$(github-copilot-cli alias -- bash|zsh)"`), with the script auto-adding the alias to your shell RC.
+GitHub Copilot CLI flows follow https://github.com/github/copilot-cli (`npm install -g @github/copilot`, then manually run `copilot auth login` and `copilot auth activate`), with the script auto-adding the alias (`eval "$(copilot alias -- bash|zsh)"`) to your shell RC.
 - **Privileges:** Package installations run via `sudo`; review the prompts before confirming.
 System upgrades may take several minutes.
 - **Environment updates:** The script appends PATH exports for Pipx (`~/.local/bin`), UV (`~/.cargo/bin`), NVM (`~/.nvm`), and Bun (`~/.bun/bin`) to `~/.bashrc`, `~/.zshrc`, and `~/.profile` when present.
 Restart your shell or `source ~/.bashrc` afterwards.
 - **Idempotent behavior:** Re-running the script is safe; existing tools are detected, and missing components are installed.
 Use targeted menu selections for incremental updates (e.g., rerun option `11` to refresh AI CLIs).